 4. Cut back on "extras"

 After optimizing your essential expenses, review what you spend on nice-to-haves.
-Can you order in and dine out less often without making yourself miserable?
-Can you borrow books and movies from the library, and can you exercise outdoors instead of paying subscription and membership fees?
-If you're up for it, challenge yourself to go big, such as instituting "no spend" weekends or not buying new clothes for a year.
+Consider ordering in and dining out less often without making yourself miserable.
+Another alternative is to borrow books and movies from the library and exercise outdoors instead of paying subscription and or

 5. Reimagine your social life